nccgroup/Sniffle/README.md

 C:\my_python_install\python.exe "%~dp0sniffle_extcap.py" %*
 ```

+On Mac OS, Wireshark may try to use the Xcode Python rather than the Python in your PATH specified
+by your shell profile.
+Thus, the Sniffle plugin may fail to show up in extcap interfaces if PySerial
+is not installed for the Xcode Python.
+To fix this, you can edit the shebang line of
+`sniffle_extcap.py` to directly point to the Python with PySerial installed, for example the
+Homebrew Python at `/opt/homebrew/bin/python3`, rather than `/usr/bin/env python3`.

 Once the plugin has been installed, restart Wireshark or choose *Capture* > *Refresh Interfaces*
 to enable the Sniffle interface.